Bluetorch-LLC/elden-cloud/md/journal/tech/20250622-linux-desktops.md

 ## Elden Journal - (2025.06.22) Best and Worst Linux Desktop Environments
-In 2010, when I started using Linux, it had a *fuck ton* of options for desktop environments and window managers.
+In 2010, when I started using Linux, it had a million options for desktop environments and window managers.
 There were a million offshoot distros for every conceivable setup.
-And most of them sucked balls and/or had no reason to exist.
+And most of them sucked ass and/or had no reason to exist.

-In 2025, Linux still has a *fuck ton* of options, and a million offshoot distros with no legitimate reason to exist.
-And most of them kinda suck balls.
-I'm not covering all the weird bespoke bullshit out there, mostly the DEs you'll find in a mainstream distro's repositories.
+In 2025, Linux still has a million options, and a million offshoot distros with no legitimate reason to exist.
+And most of them suck ass.
+I'm not covering all the weird and bespoke options out there, mostly the DEs you'll find in a mainstream distro's repositories.

 ### KDE Plasma
 **Pros:** full Wayland support, no missing features, plenty of themes</br>